 - Tinea capitis – Tinea capitis, or scalp ringworm, appears most commonly in children.
 This contagious condition is caused by a fungal infection on the scalp, and results in red scaly patches which sometimes ooze, and consequential hair loss.
 Oral medication is usually prescribed for this condition.

 - Cicatricial Alopecia – Inflammation, itching and/or pain around the hair follicle distinguish this rare disorder that causes patchy hair loss.
-Cicatricial alopecia usually results in scarring and permanent hair loss in the affected area; the cause is unknown.
+Cicatricial alopecia usually results in scarring and hair loss in the affected area; the cause is unknown.
 Treatments focus on stopping the inflammation, and thus the hair loss, from spreading.

 To schedule an appointment with a board certified dermatologist at Soderstrom Skin Institute, call 1-888-970-7546.